rohitrango/FireANTs/README.md

 The FireANTs library is a lightweight registration package for Riemannian diffeomorphic registration on GPUs.

 ## Installation
-To use the FireANTs package, you can either clone the repository and install the package locally or install the package directly from PyPI.
+To use the FireANTs package, you can either

+- Use Docker (see [docker/README.md](docker/README.md), _highly recommended_)
+- Clone the repository and install the package locally
+- Install the package directly from PyPI.

-We recommend using a fresh Anaconda/Miniconda environment to install the package.
+If you do not want to use Docker, we recommend using a fresh Anaconda/Miniconda environment to install the package.
 ```
 conda create -n fireants python=3.9
 ```